InverseFlash/My-Face-Recognition/README.md

 If you have an account, sign in from the home page.

+**Note:**

-**Note:** Please use a mock/dummy email and password.
+- Please use a mock/dummy email and password.
 Although your credentials are encrypted before they are stored, this app is for demo purposes only.

+- The web app may take a few moments before loading as Heroku Cloud puts it to sleep when not in use.

 ### Detect a face